janszotkowski/create-rts-setup/template/README.md

 - `yarn dev` - Starts the development server.
 - `yarn lint` - Lints your TypeScript files using ESLint.
-- `yarn stylelint` - Checks your styles using Stylelint.
+- `yarn lint:style` - Checks your styles using Stylelint.

 ## TypeScript Configuration